melenrdr/DynamicPatchValication/README.md

 # DynamicPatchValication
+- Finds the Monthly Windows Security rollup PATCH.
+- If exist, it outputs success, if missing it outputs fail.
-Figures out the Monthly Windows Security Update for the Months and outputs server Patch if exist after the 2nd tuesday of the month.
+- Counting from the 2nd tuesday of every month.
+Up until the day before the next 2nd tuesday of the month.